KarlHenrik/FYS-STK-Gruppe/Project3/.ipynb_checkpoints/README-checkpoint.md

 ### eigenSolver.py
 Class which lets you create a neural network model specialized to solving the eigenvalue problem using automatic differentiation.
 Must be intialized and then trained with a number of iterations.
 See Eigenvalue.ipynb for use case and syntax.

+### Diffusion.ipynb
+Contains all of our runs solving the diffusion equation used in the report.
+The neural network simulations for dx = 0.01 are missing, due to being overwritten and taking too long to calculate again.

+### Eigenvalue.ipynb
+Contains all of our runs solving the eigenvalue problem used in the report.
+There might be slight differences, but nothing substantial.

 ## Report Folder

 Contains our report pdf.